AGiannoutsos/Twitter-Sentiment-Analysis-with-LSTMs-ELMo/README.md

 As for the accuracy, it did not add that much up.
 Maybe the pre-trained embeddings from a language model may be better at increasing the accuracy of the model.

 ### ELMo
+512 hidden layer size gave us the best results from all the previous experiments.
+The model even reached a validation accuracy of 0.85 but from that point and on the model was overfitting and it reduced its validation accuracy.
+For that reason, we may try to early stop it at 5 epochs only.
+A further examination of dropout ar l2 regularization is practically forbidden caus the model took 7 hours to train which is just enough for a Google Colab GPU Runtime.

 From the testing we can clearly notice that the Embeddings from a Language Model can impove the scores by an remarkable rate.
 A bigger model with 512 hidden layers and more could benefit from the elmo embeddings.